thewca/wca-regulations/wca-regulations.md

         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
     - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
 The competitor's palms must be facing down, and located on the side of the timer that is closer to them.
 Penalty: time penalty (+2 seconds).
-        - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
+        - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: time penalty (+2 seconds).
     - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing their hands from the timer (thus starting the timer).
-        - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
+        - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds).
-        - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
+        - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
 Penalty: disqualification of the attempt (DNF).
         - A4d3) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
     - A4e) Time penalties for starting the solve are cumulative.
 - A5) During the solve: